 Take a Deep Breath

-It might take a while to train your body to breathe properly again.
+It might take a while to train your body how to breathe properly again.
 Take some time every day to do one of those exercises or just slow down and focus on how you’re breathing.
-Some people will start to notice the effects of optimal breathing pretty soon.
+Some people will start to notice the effects of diaphragmatic breathing pretty soon.
 Others will take some time and gradually start to feel the difference.

 So how will you know if it’s working?
-You’ll probably notice an increase in your energy levels, decreased stress, and an increase in your focus ability, a brighter mood, and even find your neck pain or headaches have stopped.
+You’ll probably notice an increase in your energy levels, decreased stress, an increase in your focus ability, a brighter mood, and even find your neck pain or headaches have stopped.
 With so much upside, there’s no reason to not give it shot.